NFU Mutual: Underinsurance Disputes

-FOS rulings

-In a late 2024 Financial Ombudsman Service (FOS) published a decision (DRN-5116602), where it was found that beyond the direct financial losses incurred from a business interruption claim, the complaint highlighted significant unquantified impacts on a family-run business due to NFU's handling.

-The initial incorrect decline and subsequent delays, led to severe financial distress, including an inability to pay bills, damaged credit ratings, and court actions (CCJ).
-This prolonged struggle culminated in deep depression and suicidal thoughts.

-This all demonstrated that the consequences extended far beyond monetary damages and profoundly affected the mental well-being of the business owners.
-As a result of these findings, NFU was required to pay compensation for the distress and inconvenience caused by their actions.

-The Financial Ombudsman Service (FOS) found that a customer's claim was 'delayed by a month' because of a mistake NFU Mutual made 'saying the claim had previously been referred to counsel who had advised that it didn’t have reasonable prospects of success' when that information was incorrect.
-NFU Mutual paid £200 in compensation for the inconvenience caused.

 NFU Mutual's underwriting practices came under public scrutiny following a 2018 report that Daily Mail features writer Guy Adams was allegedly refused home insurance due to his profession as a newspaper journalist.
 Adams claimed he was informed that journalists were now classified as "public figures," a categorization also applied to some Members of Parliament, leading to refusals of coverage.
 NFU Mutual acknowledged that it had previously declined applications from "some members of the media".
 Adams criticised the refusal as "extraordinary discrimination," expressing concern for journalists' ability to secure insurance if similar policies were widely adopted by other providers.

 Other issues

 In 2019 protests against badger culling were undertaken at the head office.

 In 2019, errors by NFU Mutual, in failing to properly record insurance a customer had taken out, resulted in a customer having a £200,000 car seized and their customer facing criminal charges.